George M. Whitesides: Awards and achievements

 Whitesides is the author of more than 1200 scientific articles and is listed as an inventor on at least 134 patents.
 He ranked 5th on Thomson ISI's list of the 1000 most cited chemists from 1981 to 1997, and 38th on the list from 2000 to 2010.
 According to the Hirsch index, a ranking which combines number of articles published and citations of those articles by others, he was the most influential living chemist in 2011.

 Whitesides has co-founded over 12 companies with a combined market capitalization of over $20 billion.
 These companies include Genzyme, GelTex, Theravance, Surface Logix, Nano Terra, and WMR Biomedical.
 Whitesides has mentored more than 300 graduate students, postdocs, and visiting scholars.
 He serves on the editorial advisory boards of several scientific journals, including ACS Nano, Angewandte Chemie, Chemistry & Biology, and Small.

 Whitesides is a member of the American Academy of Arts and Sciences, the National Academy of Sciences, and the National Academy of Engineering.
 He is also a fellow of the American Association for the Advancement of Science and the American Philosophical Society.
 In 2002 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
+He also became a foreign member of the Norwegian Academy of Science and Letters.